xvado00/AIQ/Readme.txt

 	(can be used to increase sample size or to salvage results of incomplete test runs depending on the -s value provided).

---log_interactions Logs all agent <--> evniroment intercations to a log file.
+--log_interactions Logs all agent <--> environment interactions to a log file.
     Each program run has it's own log file.

 --log_agent Logs agent logs from agent.get_log() to a log file.